Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 ![](/images/Communication%20Kit.png)

 The [Debagame Tester: Second Impact](https://tcrf.net/Proto:Game_Boy_Camera), prototype of the Game Boy Camera, contains a complete printer library and a COM menu but I do not find any way to activate a serial port activity from button inputs.
 I guess the version 10.24 of the rom (the only one known to date) was not compiled with that functionality.
+Considering that the Game Boy Printer was probably just a prototype at that time, it is not that surprinsing.

 **Example of printer commands in Debagame Tester: Second Impact**

 ![](/images/Debagame_library.png)

+This is probably the most early version of the Game Boy printer library.
+Yet, all commands are here

 Even if I still suspect a small handful of cryptic games to be lacking in the list, I have no idea how to find them now.